Accessibility and Compatibility

 Put simply web accessibility refers to the practice of creating websites that are usable by people of all abilities and importantly those with disabilities on a wide range of devices from mobile phones to desktop computers.

-Although many of our website pages still currently view well in older web browsers we can confidently predict that over the next few years the current good accessibility for users with very old browsers will disappear.
-Given the design limitations and resources required in creating backward compatible content, as from 2010 we will no longer check content for full accessibility in Microsoft® Internet Explorer 5.5 or below along with Netscape browsers.
-Although users of Microsoft® Internet Explorer 6.0 are declining and given that the browser may be phased out over the next few years we shall continue to check content for full accessibility and compatibility until the end of 2012.
+Although many of our website pages may still currently view well in some older web browsers (pre 2011), we can confidently predict that over the next few years the current accessibility for users with very old browsers will disappear completely.
+Given the design limitations and resources required in creating backward compatible content, as from 2016 Villagefetes accessibility policy is that we will only check content for full accessibility and compatibility in the current and two previous versions of any one particular browser.
+However most of our websites will continue to work in pre 2016 browsers with only a small amount of features and appearance downgrades along with a loss of mobile responsiveness.

-We regularly check all our websites for accessibility in the recent versions of the following popular web browsers but to make the most of new website features and to improve your security online we recommend that you always update to the latest version of your chosen web browser and OS (operating system).
+We regularly check all our websites for accessibility in the recent versions of popular web browsers but to make the most of our new website features and to improve your security online we always recommend that you update to the latest version of your chosen web browser and OS (operating system).
 However that's not always practical nor affordable, so if you still use an OS and browser after the end of support ensure you have the final version with all available updates, we would suggest that Firefox and Google Chrome are less problematic at handling modern websites than Microsoft® Internet Explorer.

-All our HTML email and newsletters are regularly checked for compatibility using the online platform "Email on Acid" and though manual design compatibility checking using the following guide that can be downloaded and viewed by clicking either of the following links.
-Excel version or PDF version
+All our HTML email and newsletters are regularly checked for compatibility using the online platform "Email on Acid" and though manual design compatibility checking using the following guide that can be downloaded and viewed by clicking on the following link Campaign Monitor CSS Support

-If you have any comments or experience any difficulty or problem viewing either the website, content or our email newsletters please contact us with details of the software and version being used, your operating system (98, XP, VISTA, 7, 8 etc), your screen resolution settings and a good description of the problem and the address of the webpage causing the problem.
+If you have any comments or experience any difficulty or problem viewing either the website, content or our email newsletters please contact us with details of the software and version being used, your operating system, your screen resolution settings, your device and model plus a good description of the problem with the address of the webpage causing the problem.